 The following projects were selected to receive grants:- Ethiopia: Media campaign against counterfeit medical products- Philippines: Integration of counterfeit medicines education and vigilance in health professions education and CPD- Rwanda: Sensitisation campaign against illegal health practices and use of counterfeit medical products- Lesotho: Building capacity for stakeholder participation to the prevention of counterfeit medical products- Argentina: Falsified medication

 Campaign continues As a next step in supporting action at national level, FIP is leading the WHPA campaign against spurious medicines in India.
 This aims to raise awareness and develop competencies of healthcare professionals in the prevention of spurious medicines in the supply chain, their detection and their ability to communicate this issue to patients and key partners.
 In 2014, a presentation entitled “Overview of spurious medicines for healthcare professionals in India” was given, with pre- and post-assessment of understanding for participants.

 In 2014, a presentation entitled "Overview of spurious medicines for healthcare professionals in India” was given, with pre- and post-assessment of understanding for participants.

 WHO interventions On behalf of the alliance, FIP has made several statements at the WHO Executive Board and World Health Assembly on the issue of counterfeit medicines.
 For example, in May 2014, it made an intervention on provisional Agenda Item 15.3 on Substandard/spurious/falsely-labelled/ falsified/counterfeit medical products.

-Handbook Under the lead of FIP, it is also developing a handbook for healthcare professionals entitles “All you need to know about spurious medicines”, in cooperation with the Indian Pharmaceutical Association.
-This will contain tips on preventing and detecting counterfeit medicines as well as advice on how to minimise the threat and change behaviours.
+Handbook Under the lead of FIP, it has also developed a handbook for healthcare professionals entitled “All you need to know about spurious medicines”, in cooperation with the Indian Pharmaceutical Association.
+This handbook contains tips on preventing and detecting counterfeit medicines as well as advice on how to minimise the threat and change behaviours.